Search information pages

 Promotion and press coverage

-Articles published in Experimental Hematology and Oncology are included in article alerts and regular email updates.
-Some may be included in abstract books mailed to academics and are highlighted on Experimental Hematology and Oncology's pages and on the BioMed Central homepage.
+Articles published in Experimental Hematology & Oncology are included in article alerts and regular email updates.
+Some may be included in abstract books mailed to academics and are highlighted on Experimental Hematology & Oncology's pages and on the BioMed Central homepage.

-In addition, articles published in Experimental Hematology and Oncology may be promoted by press releases to the general or scientific press.
-These activities increase the exposure and number of accesses for articles published in Experimental Hematology and Oncology.
+In addition, articles published in Experimental Hematology & Oncology may be promoted by press releases to the general or scientific press.
+These activities increase the exposure and number of accesses for articles published in Experimental Hematology & Oncology.
 A list of articles recently press-released by journals published by BioMed Central is available here.

 For further information about the advantages of publishing in a journal from BioMed Central, please click here.